 Don't get yourself in this situation to begin with!

-Your 30 day visa period begins on the day you arrived as the first day and the 30th day is 30 days later ... not the same date in the next month.
+Your visa period begins on the day you arrived as the first day and the 30th day (for an example) is 30 days later ... not the same date in the next month.

 Don't rely on what is in the visa stamp you get prior to arrival, but instead what is actually stamped in your passport when you enter Indonesia.
 Unfortunately sometimes the stamp is difficult to read, but in there you will find (in small letters) something like "Permitted to enter and stay for X days from date shown above."
 This stamp is the "Stay Permit" which substitutes any previously issued visa (from an overseas Indonesian consular office) as your legal authorization to stay in Indonesia.